 Significant loan purchasers are those which represent more than 10% of the Company's loan volume.
-During the three months ended September 30, 2023, the Company had three loan purchasers that accounted for 56%, 22% and 11% of loans sold by the Company.
-During the three months ended September 30, 2022, the Company had one loan purchaser that accounted for 59% of loans sold by the Company.
-During the nine months ended September 30, 2023 and 2022, the Company had one loan purchaser that accounted for 68% and 65% of loans sold by the Company.
+During the three months ended September 30, 2023 March 31, 2024, the Company had three loan purchasers that accounted for 56% 53%, 22% 17% and 11% 18% of loans sold by the Company.
+During the three months ended September 30, 2022 March 31, 2023, the Company had one loan purchaser that accounted for 59% of loans sold by the Company.
+During the nine months ended September 30, 2023 and 2022, the Company had one loan purchaser that accounted for 68% and 65% 79% of loans sold by the Company.

 Concentrations of credit risk associated with the LHFS carried at fair value are limited due to the large number of borrowers and their dispersion across many geographic areas throughout the United States.
-As of September 30, 2023, the Company originated 12% and 11% of its LHFS secured by properties in Texas and Florida, respectively.
-As of December 31, 2022, the company originated 11% of its LHFS secured by properties in each of California and Texas and 10% of its LHFS secured by properties in Florida.
+As of September 30, 2023 March 31, 2024, the company originated 10% of its LHFS secured by properties in Florida.
+As of December 31, 2023, the Company originated 12% and 11% of its LHFS secured by properties in Texas and Florida respectively.
+As of December 31, 2022, the company originated 11% of its LHFS secured by properties in each of California and Texas, and 10% of its LHFS secured by properties in Florida, respectively.

 The Company maintains cash and cash equivalent balances at various financial institutions.
 Cash accounts at each bank are insured by the Federal Deposit Insurance Corporation for amounts up to \$0.25 million.
-As of September 30, 2023 and December 31, 2022, the majority of the Company's cash and cash equivalent balances are in excess of the insured limits at various financial institutions.
+As of September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023, the majority of the Company's cash and cash equivalent balances are in excess of the insured limits at various financial institutions.

-Advanced Loan Origination Fees (Deferred Revenue)-Deferred revenue primarily consists of advance payments for loan origination and servicing on behalf of an integrated relationship partner.
+Advanced Loan Origination Fees (Deferred Revenue)-Deferred revenue primarily consists of advance payments for loan origination Escrow Payable and servicing on behalf of an integrated relationship partner.
 The total advance was for \$50.0 million and were recognized in revenue starting in August 2022 through August 2023.
-The Company must repay the advance in three tranches, \$ 20.0 million due December 2022, \$15.0 million due April 2023, and \$ 15.0 million due October 2023, each to be reduced by the amount of loan origination revenue earned between the tranches.
+The Company must repay the advance in three tranches, \$20.0 million due December 2022, \$15.0 million due April 2023, and \$15.0 million due October 2023, each to be reduced by the amount of loan origination revenue earned between the tranches.
 The Company repaid \$12.9 million of the first tranche after reductions for loan origination revenue earned within mortgage platform revenue from August 2022 through December 31, 2022.
 In April 2023, the Company repaid \$12.7 million of the second tranche after reductions for loan origination revenue earned within mortgage platform revenue from January 2023 through March 2023.
 As of September 30, 2023 and December 31, 2022, the Company included deferred revenue of \$12.9 million and \$30.0 million, respectively within other liabilities on the condensed consolidated balance sheets after reductions for loan origination revenue earned within mortgage platform revenue.
 Subsequent to September 30, 2023, in October 2023, the Company paid off \$12.9 million of the third tranche.